MH-LIKHON/MP4-VelVadY/README.md

 - **Stack Overflow** – Used extensively for troubleshooting errors, especially around Django migrations, Stripe integration, and JavaScript click event binding.

-- **Technical Documentation Teams** – Including Django, Stripe, Heroku, Bootstrap, and PostgreSQL — whose detailed official documentation supported the implementation of each framework and tool with clarity and reliability.
+- **Technical Documentation Teams** – Including Django, Stripe, Bootstrap, and PostgreSQL — whose detailed official documentation supported the implementation of each framework and tool with clarity and reliability.

 - **Slack Community and Fellow Peers** – Acknowledged for maintaining a collaborative learning environment throughout the course, even if not directly used in this project.